Medical Student Elective Rotations

 Students will be instructed in basic techniques of complex wound management within the general area of plastic surgery including hand, facial trauma, reconstructive, microvascular, and aesthetic surgery.
 At completion of the course, students will have obtained a better understanding and a balanced perspective of plastic surgery.

-Students will rotate through five separate facilities while with our department: Parkland Health & Hospital System; Children’s Medical Center; UT Southwestern University Hospitals/Ambulatory Clinics (Outpatient Surgery Center; St. Paul University Hospitals, and Zale Lipshy University Hospital); and the Dallas Plastic Surgery Institute (DPSI).
+Students will rotate through five separate facilities while with our department: Parkland Health & Hospital System; Children’s Medical Center; UT Southwestern University Hospitals and Clinics (Outpatient Surgery Center; St. Paul University Hospital, and Zale Lipshy University Hospital); and the Dallas Plastic Surgery Institute (DPSI).

 Parkland Health & Hospital System

-Rotation objectives at Parkland Memorial Hospital include gaining experience and exposure in: hand and microsurgery; craniomaxillofacial trauma management; lower extremity trauma management and reconstruction; plastic surgery of the breast (including immediate and delayed breast reconstruction and breast reduction/ mastopexy; oncological reconstruction; a broad range of overall reconstructive surgery including burn reconstruction, pressure sores, chest wall reconstruction; aesthetic surgery via the resident cosmetic clinic; service management with faculty, co-residents, medical students, and staff.
+Rotation objectives at Parkland Memorial Hospital include gaining experience and exposure in the following specialties: hand and microsurgery; craniomaxillofacial trauma management; lower extremity trauma management and reconstruction; plastic surgery of the breast (including immediate and delayed breast reconstruction and breast reduction/ mastopexy); oncological reconstruction; a broad range of overall reconstructive surgery including burn reconstruction, pressure sores, chest wall reconstruction; aesthetic surgery via the resident cosmetic clinic; service management with faculty, co-residents, medical students, and staff.

 Children’s Medical Center

 A resident is assigned to this institution on a full-time basis.
-Each resident spends six-weeks of his or her junior year and six week of his or her chief year at Children’s.
+Each resident spends 6 weeks of his or her junior year and 6 weeks of his or her Chief year at Children’s.

-Rotation objectives at Children’s Medical Center include gaining experience and exposure in: broad range of congenital anomalies with significant emphasis on cleft-lip palate; pediatric craniofacial surgery; pediatric trauma/reconstruction management including facial fractures, lower extremity trunk reconstruction and vascular malformation management; service management with faculty, co-residents, medical students and staff.
+Rotation objectives at Children’s Medical Center include gaining experience and exposure in the following areas: broad range of congenital anomalies with significant emphasis on cleft-lip palate; pediatric craniofacial surgery; pediatric trauma/reconstruction management including facial fractures, lower extremity trunk reconstruction, and vascular malformation management; service management with faculty, co-residents, medical students, and staff.

-Rotation objectives at UT Southwestern University Hospitals (St. Paul and Zale Lipshy) include gaining experience and exposure in cosmetic and reconstructive breast surgery reconstruction; microsurgery; management of complex wounds in secondary upper extremity hand reconstruction; laser surgery; cosmetic procedures including facial rejuvenation and body contouring; service management with faculty, co-residents, medical students and staff.
+Rotation objectives at St. Paul University Hospital and Zale Lipshy University Hospital include gaining experience and exposure in cosmetic and reconstructive breast surgery reconstruction; microsurgery; management of complex wounds in secondary upper extremity hand reconstruction; laser surgery; cosmetic procedures including facial rejuvenation and body contouring; service management with faculty, co-residents, medical students, and staff.

 Dallas Plastic Surgery Institute (DPSI)

-This rotation will take the student to a private office setting where many of our part time faculty operate only if they have suitable transportation as it is approximately 10-15 minutes from the UTSW campus.
-The focus of the facility is largely cosmetic surgery but also experiences other plastic surgical procedures done on an outpatient basis.
-The objectives of this rotation are to gain experience and participate in cosmetic procedures involving the face, breast and body.
+This rotation will take the student to a private office setting where many of our part-time faculty operate only if they have suitable transportation as it is approximately 10-15 minutes from the UTSW campus.
+The focus of the facility is largely cosmetic surgery, but students also experience other plastic surgical procedures done on an outpatient basis.
+The objectives of this rotation are to gain experience and participate in cosmetic procedures involving the face, breast, and body.
 The rotating student will be part of the “team” which also includes an aesthetic fellow and upper level resident.

 - Shai Rozen, M.D., meets with all of the student rotators at 7:45 a.m. every Monday morning.